Caladenia xanthochila: Taxonomy and naming

 Caladenia xanthochila was first formally described by David and Cam Beardsell in 1992 and the description was published in Australian Systematic Botany from a specimen collected near Murtoa.
 The specific epithet (xanthochila) is derived from the Ancient Greek words xanthos meaning "yellow" and cheilos meaning "lip".

 Distribution and habitat

 Yellow-lip spider orchid grows in Eucalyptus leucoxylon woodland on sandy soil.
 It is only known from four sites near Bendigo and Dimboola in Victoria and one site in the Flinders Ranges in South Australia, the latter site containing only two plants.

 Conservation

 Caladenia xanthochila is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "endangered" under the Victorian Flora and Fauna Guarantee Act 1988.
-Effort are being made to increase the numbers of this orchid in the wild.
+Efforts are being made to increase the numbers of this orchid in the wild.